toebeann/BepInEx.SupermarketSimulator/README.md

 This pack is preconfigured and ready to use for Supermarket Simulator modding.\
 In particular, this pack comes with:

--   [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game.
+-   [Tobey's Game Info Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.GameInfo), a simple BepInEx plugin to log information about the currently loaded Unity game,
--   [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues,
+-   [Tobey's File Tree Logger for BepInEx](https://github.com/toebeann/Tobey.FileTree), a configurable BepInEx plugin which logs the game's file tree to aid in troubleshooting issues, and
--   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp, and
+-   [Tobey's Timestamp Logger for BepInEx](https://github.com/toebeann/Tobey.BepInEx.Timestamp), a configurable BepInEx patcher which logs the current timestamp.

 ## IMPORTANT NOTES